AfiyaMadiwale21/CodeBot/README.md

 # 🚀 CodeBot
-AI-Powered Code Explanation and debugging Tool

-CodeBot is a web application that helps learners understand code instantly.
+CodeBot is a web application that helps learners understand code instantly, a code explanation and debugging tool.
 Just paste your code, select a language, and let **CodeBot explain it** in simple, human-readable terms.

 ---